 Blockchain has been trumped as an amazing innovation with applications everywhere to deal with the ‘trust issue’.
-In 2017 Bitcoins, which uses blockchain, became worth over $8,000 each.
+Bitcoins, which use blockchain, have become worth 10’s of thousands of dollars each, but also been incredibly volatile.
+They also turned heads in the Dragons Den with a seemingly fail safe get rich quick scheme.
 Meanwhile Nobel prize winning Economist Joe Stiglitz said it should be banned as a tool for criminals and tax evaders.
 So what is the truth?
 How does blockchain work?
 Why as a digital currency does Bitcoin take vast amounts of energy to ‘mine’?
 Why is it the darling of extreme libertarians?
 Is it really proper money at all or does it come out of the past lack of understanding of money by economists?

 Following discussion, there will be a wine reception.

 This event will be available as a podcast to subscribers to The Mint Magazine – go here to subscribe.

 Frances is a writer and commentator on banking, finance and economics.
 Her blog Coppola Comment is widely read and her writing has featured on the … Read more

 Steven Garner FCA is the CEO of Grandeo Labs, a blockchain technology company.
 He also advises a crypto currency index fund and a data protection … Read more